Who are we?

 Dr. Pastrana Rivera is an Assistant Professor in Clinical Psychology.
 He received his Ph.D. in clinical psychology from the University of Arkansas and completed a predoctoral internship in child trauma psychology at the Medical University of South Carolina (MUSC).
 He received postdoctoral training in traumatic loss from MUSC and school-based consultation from Ohio University.
 Dr. Pastrana Rivera's research interests include evaluating the impact of social and contextual stressors on children's psychosocial functioning, early screening and preventive interventions in schools and communities, and supports for youth from historically underrepresented and racially/ethnically diverse families.

-Abi Wilkinson is a first year clinical psychology doctoral student.
+Abigail (Abi) Wilkinson is a second year clinical psychology doctoral student.
 She graduated with her B.A. in psychology and a minor in Spanish studies from Clemson University in 2023, where she was an undergraduate research assistant in the Stress, Health, and Well-being Science Lab, the Cognition and Decision Science Lab, and the BRIDGE lab.
 She worked as a research associate at the University of Texas Medical Branch on three multi-site longitudinal projects, which examined effects of childhood trauma exposure, depression and suicide, and the evolution of PTSD and substance use.
-Abi is currently interested in the long-term outcomes of childhood trauma experiences as well as mental health resource accessibility, particularly in underserved and underrepresented populations.
+Abi is currently interested mental health resource awareness, accessibility, and utilization, particularly in underserved and underrepresented populations.
+She is also interested in the long-term outcomes of childhood traumatic experiences.
 In her free time, she enjoys cooking, getting coffee with friends, reading, and Taylor Swift music.

 Josselyn Telule (she/her)

-Josselyn Telule graduated with her B.A. in psychology from the University of Nebraska-Lincoln in 2023, where she was an undergraduate research assistant in the Trans Collaborations Lab.
-Through this lab, she conducted research on how to create therapeutic services that are more affirming for transgender and gender-diverse populations.
-She then served as a summer research assistant at the University of Illinois Chicago conducting research regarding expulsion and exclusion experiences of children in early childhood educational environments.
-She is currently interested in differences in perceptions of mental health concerns and what factors drive someone to engage in help-seeking.
+Josselyn Telule graduated with her B.A. in psychology from the University of Nebraska-Lincoln in 2023, where she conducted research on how to create therapeutic services that are more affirming for transgender and gender-diverse populations.
+She then served as a summer research assistant at the University of Illinois Chicago conducting research regarding expulsion and exclusionary experiences of children in early childhood educational environments.
+Josselyn obtained her masters of arts in psychology from the University of Southern Mississippi in 2026.
+She is currently interested in what factors drive someone to engage in help-seeking for mental health concerns.
 She is also interested in the implications of cultural contexts and stigma in mental health literacy and accessibility.
-Outside of her interests in clinical psychology, Josselyn loves pandas, Taylor Swift, and discovering new music.
+Outside of her interests in clinical psychology, Josselyn loves pandas, national parks, Taylor Swift, and discovering new music.

 Emily Cordova (she/her)

-Emily is a fifth year Clinical Psychology Ph.D. student and a California native.
-I graduated from California State University, Monterey Bay with a B.A. in Psychology and a minor in Statistics.
-While completing my bachelor’s degree, I worked as a research assistant and volunteered for the Crisis Text Line.
-My primary research interests include exploring suicide protective factors, acculturation, and immigration among Latine populations.
-Additionally, I have experience researching personality assessment measures, such as the PAI and MMPI, to assess suicide risk and non-suicidal self-injury in various populations.
-My master's thesis is focused on MMPI-3 assessment of suicidality as a predictor of sex addiction symptoms in a clinical sample of men undergoing treatment for problematic sexual behaviors.
-After completing my doctoral degree, I hope to work in a community setting, providing clinical services to marginalized populations, and continuing research to aid my clinical practice.
+Emily is a seventh year Clinical Psychology Ph.D. student and a California native.
+She graduated from California State University, Monterey Bay with a B.A. in Psychology and a minor in Statistics.
+While completing her bachelor’s degree, she worked as a research assistant and volunteered for the Crisis Text Line.
+Her primary research interests include exploring suicide protective factors, acculturation, and immigration among Latine populations.
+Additionally, she has experience researching personality assessment measures, such as the PAI and MMPI, to assess suicide risk and non-suicidal self-injury in various populations.
+Her master's thesis is focused on MMPI-3 assessment of suicidality as a predictor of sex addiction symptoms in a clinical sample of men undergoing treatment for problematic sexual behaviors.
+After completing her doctoral degree, she hopes to work in a community setting, providing clinical services to marginalized populations, and continuing research to aid my clinical practice.

 Drew Le (he/they)